 promise.then((contents) => contents.map(console.log));

-map
+The function map

-goes through each file and sends it to our function, which calls fsp.readFile()
+goes through each file and sends it to our function which calls fsp.readFile()

 .
-Each such call returns a promise.
+Each call returns a promise.
 If you try to print this array, it'll look like this:

 const promises = filepaths.map((filepath) => fsp.readFile(filepath, 'utf-8'));